Adaptive Image Registration: A Hybrid Approach Integrating Deep Learning and Optimization Functions for Enhanced Precision: Methodology

-In order to effectively calculate a loss for the data pair $\pi$, we must assign a loss function that takes into account both the current warped image $I_w$ and deformation field $\phi$.
-To accomplish this task, we define the local normalized cross correlation ($ncc$) loss between $I_w$ and its ground truth $I_f$ as
+In order to effectively calculate a loss for the data pair $\pi$, we must assign a loss function that takes into account the major elements involved in the learning process: the current warped image $I_w$, the fixed image $I_f$ and deformation field $\phi$.
+To accomplish this task, we define the local normalized cross correlation ($ncc$) loss between $I_w$ and its ground truth $I_f$ as:

 Where $p$ is an element from the set of voxels $\Omega$ of the valuated volume, $\bar{I}_f$ and $\bar{I}_w$ are the respective mean voxel intensities of $I_f$ and $I_w$.
-This yields our intensity similarity loss function, which is the average negative value of the normalized cross correlation, written as
+This yields our intensity similarity loss function, namely the average negative value of the normalized cross correlation, written as

 Where $N$ is the total number of elements in $\Omega$.
-Alongside this, we have the diffusion regularization loss $\mathcal{L}_{reg}$ to smooth the deformation field by encouraging the displacement value of a location to be similar to its neighbors
+Alongside this, we have the diffusion regularization loss $\mathcal{L}_\mathrm{reg}$ to apply smoothness to the deformation field by encouraging the displacement value of a location to be similar to its neighbors